Who are We?

 Mr. Peter Whitefield Presence Ministry

-At the moment we have three people on our ministry team, each one has different skills and different areas of expertise – Peter Whitefield and Siôn Gough Hughes and Sara Villarreal Bishop
+At the moment we have two people on our ministry team, each one has different skills and different areas of expertise – Peter Whitefield and Siôn Gough Hughes.

 Our “Presence Worker” Peter (Bubba) Whitefield.
 Peter joined us early in 2014 and his work includes going out to the streets and lane-ways of a Melbourne to demonstrate the love of God by actually spending time with people and showing them (no matter who they are or what their situation is) that they matter to us and to God.